X

 Featured Publications

 Li Y-R*, Zhou Y*, Yu J*, Kim YJ, Li M, Lee D, Zhou K, Chen Y, Zhu Y, Wang Y-C, Li Z, Yu Y, Dunn ZS, Guo W, Cen X, Husman T, Bajpai A, Kramer A, Wilson M, Fang Y, Huang J, Li S, Zhou Y, Zhang Y, Hahn Z, Zhu E, Ma F, Pan C, Lusis AJ, Zhou JJ, Seet CS, Kohn DB, Wang P, Zhou XJ, Pellegrini M, Puliafito BR, Larson SM, and Yang L. (*Co-first authors) Generation of allogeneic CAR-NKT cells from hematopoietic stem and progenitor cells using a clinically guided culture method.
 Nat.
 Biotechnol.
-2024, May 14.
+2024, May 14. doi: 10.1038/s41587-024-02226-y.
 Online ahead of print.
 [Nature Biotechnology PDF][Nature Biotechnology News & Views PDF][Nature Portfolio PDF][UCLA Newsroom PDF][UCLA Health News PDF][UCLA BSCRC News PDF][Bioquick News PDF]

 Featured News